ADGEfficiency/programming-resources/bash-and-unix/unix-philosophy.md

 Originated by Ken Thompson (implemented the original Unix system)

-## Minimalist, modular software development
+## Minimalist, Modular Software Development

 > Many UNIX programs do quite trivial things in isolation, but, combined with other programs, become general and useful tools - The UNIX Programming Environment, Brian Kernighan and Rob Pike (1984)